 Cunard’s 175th Anniversary

-SIS LIVE streams the historic moment as three of Cunard’s luxury liners salute to celebrate its 175th anniversary.
+NEP Connect (formerly known as SIS LIVE) streams the historic moment as three of Cunard’s luxury liners salute to celebrate its 175th anniversary.

-Cunard Line staged a spectacular salute to Liverpool to celebrate its 175th anniversary – and it called on SIS LIVE to ensure the event was shared with as many people as possible worldwide, via multiplatform coverage.
+Cunard Line staged a spectacular salute to Liverpool to celebrate its 175th anniversary – and it called on NEP Connect to ensure the event was shared with as many people as possible worldwide, via multiplatform coverage.

 The cruise company’s imposing luxury liners – the Queen Mary II, Queen Elizabeth and Queen Victoria – united to sail together along the Mersey for the first time and perform manoeuvres in tribute to the port, its base from 1840 to 1967.